 What is EPR?

-Extended Producer Responsibility (EPR), also known as Product Stewardship, is a strategy to place a shared responsibility for end-of-life product management on the producers, and all entities involved in the product chain, instead of the general public; while encouraging product design changes that minimize a negative impact on human health and the environment at every stage of the product's lifecycle.
-This allows the costs of treatment and disposal to be incorporated into the total cost of a product.
+Extended Producer Responsibility (EPR), also known as Product Stewardship, is a strategy to place a shared responsibility for end-of-life product management on producers, and other entities involved in the product chain, instead of the general public; while encouraging product design changes that minimize negative impacts on human health and the environment at every stage of the product's lifecycle.
+This allows the costs of processing and disposal to be incorporated into the total cost of a product.
 It places primary responsibility on the producer, or brand owner, who makes design and marketing decisions.
 It also creates a setting for markets to emerge that truly reflect the environmental impacts of a product, and to which producers and consumers respond.

 Currently, there are several statewide stewardship programs for the following products:

 - Paint: The Paint Stewardship Program ensures that leftover paint is properly managed in a manner that is sustainably funded.

 - Carpet: The Carpet Stewardship Program ensures that discarded carpet becomes a resource for new products.